Kartha-AI/fhir-gen/README.md

 gcloud builds submit --config=./cloudbuild.yaml .
 ````

-# sofhir: smart on FHIR APIs
+# 2. sofhir: smart on FHIR APIs
-Repo with http cloud fucntions for SmartOnFHIR (sofhir) gateway that secures the FHIR API calls to Google Cloud Healthcare API using Firebase Auth
+contains http cloud functions for SmartOnFHIR (sofhir) gateway that secures the FHIR API calls to Google Cloud Healthcare API using Firebase Auth

 Here are the sofhir API gateway functions which upon authenticated will call GCP FHIR APIs